-Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests.
-You'll provide tailored tuition and may offer specialist skills, methods or approaches to support individual learning needs.
+Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 You don't have to be a qualified teacher, but should provide a service that helps students progress in their study and learning, apply effective methods of understanding and problem solving, and prepare effectively for exams or tests.

-A private tuition session lasts around an hour and normally takes place in either the student or tutor's home.
+A private tuition session lasts around an hour and normally takes place in the student's home.
 You could also provide online tutoring.

-There are a wide number of private tutor agencies or you could promote yourself independently to attract students, develop your network and receive recommendations.
+There is a large number of private tutor agencies or you could promote yourself independently to attract students, develop your network and receive recommendations.

 Areas of private tuition